Why Is My MacBook Fan So Loud?

 Most of the time, you won’t even notice the fans running.
 They usually hum along quietly in the background.
 But do something more demanding like video editing, and they may start to spin faster, making more noise in the process.

-Sometimes, though, they’re excessively noisy or they might kick in when you’re not doing anything with your Mac.
-In that case, you might be wondering why your Mac’s fans are so loud.
+Sometimes, though, they’re excessively noisy, or they might kick in when you’re not doing anything with your Mac.
+In that case, you might be wondering why your MacBook fans are going crazy.

 In this guide, we look at some of the potential reasons for loud fans in a Mac, as well as things that might fix the problem.
 Of course, we can’t know for sure why your particular Mac is having problems with its fans, so it’s worth working your way through these tips.